vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: Feb 11, 2018, Sunday
+**Today's Progress**: Complete the lesson on Authentical and Authorization and working now with Google+ Auth.
+Also trying to learn about how to create progress bars using python.

+**Thoughts**: Authentication and Authorization are interesting!!

 ### Day 11: Feb 10, 2018, Saturday
 **Today's Progress**: Completed the Flask lesson for the Udacity FSND - lot of fun!!
 Also completed the iterative development lesson.